 - Documents: for example, syllabi, assignments, project instructions, rubrics, offline tests, etc.

 - Service-based features: for example, online assessments, discussion forums, grade book, synchronous communication.
-Services include TRACS and other third-party software.
+Services include Canvas and other third-party software.

 - Asset-based materials: for example, graphics, animations, video, Web pages, interactive activities, etc.

 What are the steps in building an online course?

 Start early — at least six months in advance.
 Set interim deadlines for yourself for completion of each task.
 Developing an online course is labor intensive and can be difficult to do concurrently with teaching the course.